GHeier/FFirefly/README.md

 ---

 ### **🔹 Plotting**
-The "plot" folder contains a script, fly-plot.py, which acts as a command-line interface for plotting a given function.
-This feature is still under development and will allow for easy plotting of results from Ffirefly calculations.
-It is recommended to make this a custom terminal command so that it can be run from anywhere.
+The "plot" folder contains a script, fly-plot.py, which contains a function called `sketch`.
+Given a file/files and a plot type, this function returns a figure that can be further modified by the user.
+It also acts as a command-line interface for plotting a given file with default settings.
+These two uses allow for easy plotting of results from Ffirefly calculations.
+It is recommended to make the script a custom terminal command so that quick plots can be made from anywhere.

 ---